 The options within this section may also have implications for a state's compliance with federal law.
-As a condition of receiving federal child welfare funding, states must appoint a guardian ad litem in every judicial proceeding involving an abused or neglected child.
+As a condition of receiving federal child welfare funding, states must appoint a "guardian ad litem" in every judicial proceeding involving an abused or neglected child.
 Child Abuse Prevention and Treatment Act, 42 U.S.C. § 5106a(b)(2)(A)(xiii) (2000).
-See Comment to Section 23.
-While some states view either a best interests attorney or a child's attorney may satisfy fulfilling CAPTA's guardian ad litem requirement, this section gives other states the option of interpreting may interpret CAPTA more narrowly.
-For those states that readinterpret CAPTA to always mandate a best interests advocate, Alternative A requires that a court advisor be appointed court-appointed advisor unless the child court has already appointed a best interests attorney.
-Thus, if a best interests attorney has not been appointed, Alternative A of this section directs the court to appoint a court advisor.

---Alternative B, on the other hand, would be appropriate for those states that readview CAPTA's requirement to beas fully satisfied by the appointment of either a child's attorney or a best interests attorney.
+See Comment to Section 3.
+While some states view either a best interests attorney or a child's attorney as fulfilling CAPTA's guardian ad litem requirement, other states may interpret CAPTA more narrowly.
+For those states that interpret CAPTA to always mandate a best interests advocate, Alternative A requires a court-appointed advisor unless the court has already appointed a best interests attorney.
+Alternative B, on the other hand, would be appropriate for those states that view CAPTA's requirement as fully satisfied by the appointment of either a child's attorney or a best interests attorney.

 The best interests attorney by definition should satisfy CAPTA's requirement, since that attorney's role is to provide legal services to protect a child's best interests.
 A child's attorney may also satisfy CAPTA, depending on a state's interpretation of federal law.
-Even a clientdirected child-directed lawyer functioning in the role of a child's attorney will ultimately facilitate the court's resolution in the child's best interests.
+Even a child-directed lawyer functioning in the role of a child's attorney will ultimately facilitate the court's resolution in the child's best interests.
 Also, the child's attorney may, in situations justifying substituted judgment under Section 12, advocate a position the lawyer believes is in the child's interests.
 Moreover, the attorney must take remedial action if the child's objectives will subject the child to a risk of substantial harm.
 See Section 12.
-For that these reasons, under Alternative Bthe second bracketed option, the appointment of a court court appointed advisor is discretionary when either a child's attorney or a best interests attorney has been appointed in an abuse and neglect proceeding.
-For In support of this more flexible interpretation of the CAPTA guardian ad litem requirement, see U.S. Department of HHS Children's Bureau, Adoption 2002: The President's Initiative on Adoption and Permanence for Children, Commentary to Guideline 15A.
+For these reasons, under the second bracketed option, the appointment of a court-appointed advisor is discretionary when either a child's attorney or a best interests attorney has been appointed in an abuse and neglect proceeding.
+In support of this more flexible interpretation of the CAPTA guardian ad litem requirement, see U.S. Department of HHS Children's Bureau, Adoption 2002: The President's Initiative on Adoption and Permanence for Children, Commentary to Guideline 15A.